falcordapp/desktop-app/README.md

 # Falcord Desktop App

-Falcord is a custom server for Discord back in 2015-2018, and this is the desktop app for it!<br>
+Falcord is a custom server for Discord back in 2015-2018, and this is the desktop app for it (well, coming soon)!<br>

 > [!NOTE]
 > For security reasons, the old Discord desktop app isn't being used.<br>